⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Best For: Beginners who want a massive exercise library with detailed instructions alongside progressive overload tracking.

 The app tracks your progression across exercises and provides charts showing strength gains.
-The sheer variety of exercises makes JEFIT great for bodybuilders or anyone training with lots of movement variety.
+The sheer variety of exercises makes JEFIT great for bodybuilders or anyone training with lots of movement variety, and the 2026 redesign cleaned up a lot of the old clutter.

 Key Progressive Overload Features: